t-koshi/transcript/lovelive/1/README.md

 You not the only one.

+## 家
-What are you doing mom.
+- What are you doing mom.

-Sure go ready head.
+- Sure go ready head.

 ## UTX